wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     > **sudo usermod -a -G docker \<non-root-user\>**
     >
     > The \<non-root-user\> will have to logout and then login to pick up the change.
+    > You may also have to restart the docker service if the docker group did not
+    > previously exist.

 Building the Docker Registry
 ----------------------------